flyingpeach/flyingpeach.github.io/docs/prospectives.markdown

 ### **Prospective students**

 My research is theory- and simulation-heavy.
-Interested students should have experience or coursework in control theory, and ideally some experience with MATLAB or Python.
+Interested students should have experience or coursework in control theory, and some proficiency with MATLAB or Python.

 #### **Current UofM students**

 Send me an email with your CV, transcripts, and research interests.
-I typically prefer working with students in a formal setting --- that is, the student signs up for a directed study with me and receives course credits for research.
-If you want to work with me informally, please provide an estimated number of hours per week you are planning to devote to our research.
+I prefer working with students in a formal setting --- that is, the student signs up for a directed study with me and receives course credits for research.

 A list of controls-related courses offered at UofM is maintained [here](https://controls.engin.umich.edu/control-courses/){:target="_blank"}.